paul-wolf/python_coding/class_design_example.rst

 We take an example of an application that calls a service to get fisheries data.
 The following code should run fine.
 It will print out common names of species.

+You can find all the source code for this chapter `here. <https://github.com/paul-wolf/python_coding/tree/main/fish>`_

 .. code:: python

     from urllib.parse import urljoin